 There are a total of ten spells in Mystic Towers used to kill the monsters.
 Five are weapon spells and the other five are tactical spells.
 [The game] includes a number of helpful status bars and graphics.
 First of all, there are three meters which monitor Baron's Food (brown), Drink (blue), and Lifeforce (red) levels.
 Remember to keep these up!
 There are also status bars showing which keys you currently have and how many coins you have picked up.
 Coins are used to buy spells.
 There is a Tower Progress meter that shows your current floor and which floors are cleared of monsters.
 Red means monsters are present.
 Another great feature is the map of the current floor showing the layout of all the rooms.

-There are five floors on each tower with around 9 rooms on each floor.
-Floors are connected with ladders, but it is possible to transport between floors.
+There are five floors in each tower with around nine rooms on each floor.
+Floors are connected with ladders, and it is possible to move up and down between them.
 Baron usually works from the bottom up, so kill all the monsters on one floor before moving on.
-Once you find the monster generator, go back to the start room and exit the tower.
-There are a total of 30 monsters in the game and they are different for each set of towers!"
+Once you've taken care of the Monster Generator, go back to the start room to exit.
+There are a total of thirty monsters and they are different for each set of towers!"

 Mystic Towers can still be ordered directly from Apogee for only $10 (electronic download).
 The game is well worth this budget price, because you will be spending hours and hours casting spells, killing monsters, figuring out physical puzzles in each tower, and generally having fun before you finish all 540 (!) rooms in the game.
 Two thumbs up, way up!